harpak-lab/PGSUS/README.md

 - `simulations`: Contains scripts to generate simulated summary statistics and perform the PGSUS decomposition while varying parameters of interest.
 Detailed discussion of implementation and different flags can be found in this directory.

+## Creating a conda environment

+Before you can analyze your polygenic score, you first need to create the appropriate environment using conda.
+Once you have downloaded the requirements.txt file and have installed conda on your computer, the follwoing can be run to generate a conda environment with the necessary packages to apply PGSUS.

+`conda create --name <env> --file requirements.txt`

 ## Formatting Summary Statistics

 The first step in applying PGSUS is properly formatting the standard and sibling GWAS summary statistics.
 Use the `munge_sumstats.py` script with the following flags. **Please download the necessary support files** from the link above.